Skip to main content

 Java software may display a security dialog box stating that the digital signature of the Radio Explorer application is invalid, and that its security certificate was issued by a company that is not trusted.
 Depending on the version of Java software installed on your machine, the dialog box may also state that Radio Explorer will be run without the security restrictions normally provided by Java, or that Radio Explorer is requesting unrestricted access to your local machine and network.

 When the security dialog box is displayed, in order to launch Radio Explorer, please click the Run button on the dialog box.
-The button may also be titled Start in previous versions of Java software.
+This button may also be named Start in previous versions of Java software.

 For short usage instructions, see the Quick Start page.
 You may also want to visit the System Requirements page.